Linaro/website/_posts/current/blog/2021-06-23-porting-common-linux-tools-into-morello-architecture.md

 ## How to get involved with the Morello project

 To begin with external contributors had to sign a contributors agreement to get involved with the project.
 This is no longer required, making it easier for future developers interested in the project to get involved.
 To see what is currently being worked on or to submit merge requests, click on the Morello Project’s Gitlab link here: <https://git.morello-project.org/morello>

+For more information on Linaro and the work we do, [contact us here](https://www.linaro.org/contact/).